JetAudio: JetAudio 8.1 Preview

+JetAudio 8.1.6

+JetAudio Basic 8.1.6 was released in 2017.

 JetAudio for Android

 The Android version of JetAudio was released on 24 May 2012.

 JetVideo

 On 2 May 2011, Cowon announced the release of JetVideo, a media player program with features which partially overlap with those of JetAudio.
 Like JetAudio, it relies on external codecs (such as those included in the K-Lite Codec Pack) for some of its data decoding.